abousis/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/README.md

 ## Installation
-Use Python 3.8 interpreter in order to get librosa version 8.0 library work smoothly.
+Use Python 3.8 interpreter in order to get Librosa version 8.0 library work smoothly.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages.
-See requirements.txt for the exact package versions.
+See "requirements.txt" for the exact package versions.
 ```bash
 pip install -Iv tensorflow-gpu==2.4.1
 pip install -Iv librosa==0.8
 pip install -Iv numpy==1.20.1
 pip install -Iv musdb==0.40.0
 ```
 An easier approach is to use [Anaconda](https://www.anaconda.com/) environment.
-If you use anaconda, install the following
+If you use Anaconda, install the following
 ```bash
 conda install -c conda-forge librosa
 conda install -c conda-forge ffmpeg